Hardware Wildlife Education Center

 Horse-drawn sleigh full of people being pulled through snow at Hardware WMA

-Horse-drawn sleigh and wagon rides on the WMA are offered in the winter months as well, and are a unique opportunity to see elk up close and in their natural habitat.
+Horse-drawn sleigh and wagon rides on the WMA are offered in the winter on the days the Education Center is open, and are a unique opportunity to see elk up close and in their natural habitat.

 If you are a teacher or school group interested in learning more about year-round educational opportunities at Hardware WMA, find more details here.